GnRH neuron: Movement

-GnRH Physiology
+Physiology

 The shift to high frequency electrical activity in GnRH neurons is the signal that initiates puberty.
 GnRH neurons receive input from classical neurotransmitters like glutamate and GABA.
 These neurotransmitters cause electrical activity that is regulated through development to cause broad changes in calcium ion entry into the cell through voltage-sensitive ion channels.
 This triggers the release of GnRH into the hypophyseal portal capillary bloodstream, where the GnRH hormone activates the pituitary to release luteinizing hormone and follicle stimulating hormone.
 In addition to classical neurotransmitters, some guidance molecules can change the wiring of GnRH neurons to the portal capillary system, altering the strength of the signal to the pituitary gland.

-Regulation of GnRH neurons
+Regulation

 GnRH neurons integrate information from the body to regulate reproduction.
-The strongest activator of GnRH neurons is a hormone called Kisspeptin.
+The strongest activator of GnRH neurons is a hormone called kisspeptin.
 GnRH neurons also integrate information from the body through hormones like neuropeptide Y and adiponectin.
-These hormones provide the GnRH neurons with information about the body’s status to help determine whether reproduction should be prioritized or suppressed.
+These hormones provide the GnRH neurons with information about the body's status to help determine whether reproduction should be prioritized or suppressed.